What Is a Drug-Induced Tremor?

 Diagnosis of your drug-induced tremors will start with your doctor asking you about your symptoms and medical history.
 A complete list of the medications you’re taking will be extremely helpful during diagnosis.
 Telling your doctor how often you’re having tremors can help aid in your diagnosis.
 The speed of your tremors can also help your doctor determine their cause.

 Some important features of drug-induced tremors that distinguish them from Parkinson’s disease include the following:

-- symptoms are on both the left side and the right side (Parkinson’s disease typically affects primarily one side )
+- The symptoms are on both the left side and the right side.
+Parkinson’s disease typically affects primarily one side.

-- symptoms stop when the medication is stopped (Parkinson’s disease is chronic and progressive)
+- The symptoms stop when you stop the medication.
+Parkinson’s disease is chronic and progressive.

-- there is no brain degeneration (Parkinson’s disease causes brain degeneration in a specific area)
+- There is no brain degeneration.
+Parkinson’s disease is caused by degeneration in a specific area of the brain.

 - the elderly

 Talk to your doctor about the medications you’re taking, and consult them before adding any new over-the-counter medications.
 Stimulant medications and drugs containing theophylline should be used with caution.